brotkrueml/typo3-prevent-lang-packs-download/Documentation/Introduction/Index.rst

          typo3/sysext/core/bin/typo3 language:update -v

-For example, the following output is visible:
+For example, you will see a similar output:

 .. code-block:: plaintext